Donald Trump nominates Scott Bessent for treasury secretary – DW – 11/23/2024

 Bessent, a Wall Street financier who once worked for George Soros, was an early backer of Trump's 2024 reelection bid.

-Whilst on the campagin trial, he told voters backing Trump would mean see a "new golden age with de-regulation, low-cost energy, low taxes".
+Whilst on the campaign trial, he told voters backing Trump would mean see a "new golden age with de-regulation, low-cost energy, low taxes".

 "This election cycle is the last chance for the US to grow our way out of this mountain of debt without becoming a sort of European- style socialist democracy," he said at the time.

 Before becoming a Trump donor and adviser, Bessent donated to various Democratic causes in the early 2000s, notably Al Gore's presidential run.
-He also worked for Geroge Soros, a major supporter of Democrats.
+His former boss, Soros, is a major support of the Democrats.

+If confirmed by the Senate, Bessent would be the nation's first openly gay treasury secretary

 zc/km (AP, AFP, Reuters)